inaka/elvis_core/doc_rules/elvis_style/module_naming_convention.md

 # Module Naming Convention

 All modules should be named according to the regular expression provided.
+Except if it matches with a defined `forbidden_regex`.

 > Works on `.beam` file?
 Yes!